 Finance Terms

-What is debt default?
+What is Debt Default?

 Debt default is a critical financial event that occurs when a borrower fails to meet the legal obligations of a loan agreement.
 This constitutes a breach of contract, signifying that the borrower has ceased making required payments of principal or interest.
 Default can apply to any form of debt, from individual credit cards and student loans to corporate bonds and sovereign debt.
 It is a more severe condition than delinquency, which simply denotes a late payment.
 A default indicates a complete breakdown in repayment.